adugasamuel/adugasamuel/README.md

 I’m **Aduga**, a **Data Analyst & Data Scientist** passionate about transforming raw data into meaningful insights.
 My expertise lies in data analytics, business intelligence, and machine learning, enabling me to uncover trends, optimize decision-making, and drive business impact.

-With experience in HR analytics, sales analysis,Retail, customer churn Analysis and predictive modeling, I specialize in developing **interactive dashboards, data-driven reports, and advanced analytical models using tools like Python, SQL and Power BI .
+With experience in HR analytics, sales analysis,Retail, customer churn Analysis and predictive modeling, I specialize in developing **interactive dashboards**, data-driven reports, and advanced analytical models using tools like Python, SQL and Power BI .

 I enjoy solving complex problems, working with data-driven strategies, and continuously learning new technologies to enhance my analytical capabilities.